gabytal/TrackingSystem/README.md

 # TrackingSystem
 This is a tracking system, based on Python api with Flask framework.
-It basically takes url parameters from the user, builds a JSON file from it, takes the origin IP of the requester, converts it to Lat & Long location format, then sends it to elastic search with python Elasticsearch module:
+It basically takes url parameters from the user, builds a JSON from it, takes the origin IP of the requester, converts it to Lat & Long location format, then sends it to elastic search with python Elasticsearch module: